togiberlin/ui-ux-designer-roadmap/README.md

 > It was a regular Monday evening in Chicago.
 David H. was bored.
 To relieve his boredom, David H. opened his Instagram to check the news feed.
 He saw his friend Jason F. surfing in Hawaii.
 After commenting, he continued to check the news feed.
 Without noticing, he spent 30 minutes on Instagram.

 Instagram has a sneaky UX pattern called **Autoplay**.
 If you do nothing, Instagram keeps loading new content.
 The path of least resistance - doing nothing - leads to using Instagram more, not less.
+This UX pattern is combined with the **infinite scroll** pattern.
+Whenever the user has had enough of watching a picture, he is just one downward swipe away from the next terribly interesting image.
 With time, using Instagram becomes a subconscious, deeply embedded **habit**.
 And building habits is what you ultimately want, because they are so hard to unlearn.

 With these examples, it should be clear that UX is a critical part of app success and user retention.
 Without further ado, here now the UX roadmap: